weirdgloop/mediawiki-extensions-SearchDigest/README.md

 By default, this extension adds two rights:

 * `searchdigest-reader` grants access to viewing Special:SearchDigest.
 It is given to all users by default.
+* `searchdigest-reader-stats` grants access to viewing Special:SearchDigestStats.
+It is given to all users by default.
 * `searchdigest-admin` provides maintenance tools on the Special:SearchDigest tools that are intended to be used by system administrators, including the ability to clear the database.

 ## Translation